SepehrNoey/Fine-Tuning-YOLOv8n-for-Enhanced-Detection/README.md

 # Fine-Tuning YOLOv8 for Enhanced Detection in Crowded Scenes

-This project involves fine-tuning the YOLOv8n model on a custom dataset of images featuring crowded scenes with more cars and pedestrians.
-The aim was to assess the ability to train a pre-trained model further for specific tasks, such as improving its ability to detect and count vehicles and pedestrians accurately in such environments.
-By gathering a targeted dataset and training the model for 100 epochs, the results show significant improvements in object detection compared to the pre-trained model, particularly in busy scenes.
-However, some misclassifications or overcounting of one object occur and the model must be trained for more accurate results and further academic purposes.
+This project fine-tunes the YOLOv8n model on a custom dataset of crowded scenes with more cars and pedestrians.
+The goal was to improve the model's ability to detect and count vehicles and pedestrians in busy environments.
+After training for 100 epochs, the model showed some improvements over the pre-trained version in specific settings, though some misclassifications and overcounting still occur, requiring further training for more accuracy.

 ## Demo
 Below is a comparison video between the pre-trained YOLOv8n model and the fine-tuned model on a custom dataset of crowded scenes: